 We find these amazing rivers inherently fascinating, and we wanted to share them with you…

-The Yangtze River, which is completely contained within the country of China, is Asia’s longest river and the third longest river in the world.
+The Yangtze River is the longest river in Asia and the longest river in China.
+It is also the third longest river in the world.

 It originates at the foot of Mt.
 Geladandong, the highest peak of the Danggula Mountains, which are located on the Tibetan Plateau.
 From there, it traverses the country eastward until it empties into the East China Sea at the far coastal estuaries.